 Methods: Five year mortality was estimated using Poisson regression and treating serum LDL as a continuous predictor of interest.
 Ratios in survival distributions were tested using a model which allowed for unequal variance through use of the Huber-White sandwich estimator of the standard errors.
 Confidence intervals were assessed at an alpha=0.05 level of significance.

 Results: From a Poisson regression analysis of 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate that for each 1 mg/dL increase in serum LDL, the probability of death within five years decreases by 0.645%.
 Based on a 95% confidence interval, this observation is not unusual if a 1 mg/dL increase in serum LDL truly decreases the probability of five year morbidity anywhere from 0.112% to 1.175%.
 These results are statistically significant evidence of an association between five year mortality and serum LDL (p-value = 0.018) and we can confidently reject the null hypothesis of no association between serum LDL and survival in favor of a hypothesis that five year morbidity is associated with lower mean serum LDL.

+Score：3

 Evaluate associations between 5 year mortality and LDL using odds ratio (OR: ratios of odds)